ipfs/aegir/README.md

 All source code should be placed under `src`, with the main entry point being `src/index.js`.

 All test files should be placed under `test`.
-Individual test files should end in `.spec.js` and setup files for the node and the browser should be `test/node.js` and `test/browser.js` respectively.
+Individual test files should end in `.spec.js` and will be ran in all environments (node, browser, webworker, electron-main and electron-renderer).
+To run node specific tests a file named `test/node.js` should be used to require all node test files and the same thing for the other environments with a file named `test/browser.js`.

 Your `package.json` should have the following entries and should pass `aegir lint-package-json`.